silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/04_Rendering_Templates.md

 # Rendering data to a template

 Templates do nothing on their own.
-Rather, they are used to generate markup - most typically they are used to generate HTML markup, using variables from some `ViewableData` object.
+Rather, they are used to generate markup - most typically they are used to generate HTML markup, using variables from some `ModelData` object.
 All of the `<% if %>`, `<% loop %>` and other variables are methods or parameters that are called on the current object in scope (see [scope](syntax#scope) in the syntax section).